cqdetdev/prism/README.md

 - `Net.Conn` - connection struct to store connection info
 - `Net.Packet` - Protobuf packets to handle all the different packet types
 - `Net.Cluster` - functions to connect to other nodes and broadcast updates (via OTP)
+- `Net.Reliablity` - enforces reliablity on all packets as well as handling retries

 ## Future Plans
 - Finish packet layer (add essentially all needed CRUD operations)